 People ask us all the time if the

 inventor of the Segway died on a Segway.
 No, Dean Kamen is very much alive.
-Segway Inc. had been sold to and at the time owned by Jimi Heseldon, who was the
+Segway Inc. had been sold to and at the time owned by Jimi Heseldon, who was the one that

-person who has ever died on a Segway.
+who has ever died on a Segway.

 Another common misunderstanding we come across very often is the actual name.
 There is no product that exists that is called a “Segway”.
 Segway is the company name.
 The Segway PT is a product line which has the “i2 SE”and the “x2 SE” along with a new product called the “SE3”.

 Another thing that is very commonly misunderstood is the relationship between the recent (and short lived) craze over the “self-balancing electric scooter”, or in other words “Hoverboard”.
 There is none.
 Many even made the common mistake of calling them “Mini-Segways” which is wrong on so many counts.
 Segway Inc. has nothing to do with those products.

 A brand new i2 SE retails at about $6,400.00 and is assembled in New Hampshire, right here in the U.S. While “Hoverboards” are made in China and last we saw in May of 2016, they retailed at $199.00.
 They are two completely different products manufactured by very different companies.
 As we cannot speak for the “Hoverboards”.
 We can certainly tell you that Segway products are built with integrity and cutting-edge technology, always concious of our enviroment and focusing very closely on safety.

 Ian Meyer here, owner and operator of Boston Segway Tours.
 I feel for so many reasons, as I approach my 7th year working in the Segway Tourism Industry of Boston, that there have been some things often misunderstood.
 And I have realized, most people have simply not been educated or updated on this particular issue.